 New Public is an emerging London-based theatre company, bringing together diverse disciplines to make new work, including circus, performance art and clowning.
-The company is comprised of Katariina Tamm, Dean Elliott, Jo Moss, Stefanie Bruckner, Tom Kelsey and Christopher Adams, all graduates of the RADA Theatre Lab MA.
-During rehearsals for their second production, White Noise, I sat down with Jo, Katariina and Dean, to find out a bit more about their background and how this has informed their work.
+The company members are: Katariina Tamm, Dean Elliott, Jo Moss, Stefanie Bruckner, Tom Kelsey and Christopher Adams, all graduates of the RADA Theatre Lab MA.
+Ciaran Hammond talks to Jo, Katariina and Dean, during rehearsals for their second production, White Noise.

 So you guys met on the Theatre Lab course at RADA, when was that?

 DEAN: In 2016, so coming up to two years ago.
 We formed two thirds of the way through the course.
 In the third term is a project where you’re basically placed into a company and have to create something independently outside of class time.
 That’s where our first show, Lucid, was born.
 It was a very short, twenty-minute version, and then we just took it through different stages of development from there once we left the course.

 What would you say the most formative experience for you as a company has been?

 JO: Two moments that were most formative, in my mind: there was our graduation show from the MA Lab, when we all worked together with the rest of our class, and that show, Clay to Flesh, was directed by Simona Gonella who’s directing White Noise.
 Clay to Flesh was where we really found and saw each other’s strengths in much greater clarity: from text and writing to physicality and puppetry and singing and musicality.

 Then the other point where we all came together was when we went to Estonia and worked with Lloyd Newson [DV8’s Artistic Director] for seven days.
 That was a great working process, because we got to work together, being directed by this grandmaster.

 What has been the biggest development in your artistic practice?